SNprime24/NFAGenerator/README.md

 - **`REtoNFA.cpp`**:

 This is the main C++ program that takes a regular expression as input and constructs its equivalent NFA using Thompson's construction.
-It generates the NFA structure in Mermaid syntax and writes it to a file named `nfa_diagram.mmd`.
+It generates a transition table and the NFA structure in Mermaid syntax and writes it to a file named `nfa_diagram.mmd`.
 To compile and run this file on Linux or macOS, use the following commands:

 ```bash
   g++ REtoNFA.cpp -o nfa && ./nfa